Almost uniform domains and Poincar\'e inequalities: Intermediate results

 A technical issue with checking for maximal connectivity is that the desired maximal function estimates for $X$ are not directly related to those for the filling $\Omega_r$.
-Further, it is challenging to prove the property for all ``density levels'' $\tau>0$.
+Furthermore, it can be challenging to prove the property for all density ``levels'' $\tau>0$.
 This is dealt with the following variants of this connectivity.

-\begin{definition} We say that a metric measure space $(X,d,\mu)$ is {\sc $p$-maximally connected at scale $r_0$ and level $\tau_0$} (with constants $(C,\delta)$) --- or {\sc $(C,\delta,\tau_0,p)$-max connected at scale $r_0$}, for short --- if the $p$-maximal connectivity conditions --- that is, Items (1)--(4) of Definition \ref{def:finemax} --- hold at scale $r_0$ with constants $(C,\delta)$ but only for $\tau=\tau_0$. \end{definition}
+\begin{definition} We say that a metric measure space $(X,d,\mu)$ is {\sc $p$-maximally connected at level $\tau_0$ and scale $r_0$} (with constants $(C,\delta)$) --- or {\sc $(C,\delta,\tau_0,p)$-max connected at scale $r_0$}, for short --- if the $p$-maximal connectivity conditions of Definition \ref{def:finemax} hold for only $\tau=\tau_0$, instead of for all $\tau$. \end{definition}

 This condition may seem technical at first.
-The core point, however, is that it allows for characterizing Poincar\'e inequalities in terms of sufficiently good avoidance of definite sized obstacles.
-Therefore, one need not consider obstacles of every size.
+The core point, however, is that it allows for characterizing Poincar\'e inequalities in terms of sufficiently good avoidance of obstacles of a fixed level, so one need not consider obstacles of every level.
 Further, this ``fixed-level'' property is inherited by sufficiently dense subsets.

 \begin{lemma} Suppose $X$ is $D$-doubling and $(C,\delta,\tau_0,p)$-max connected at scale $r_0$ and that $Y$ is a closed, $\Lambda$-quasiconvex subset of $X$.
 If $x,y \in Y$ satisfy $d(x,y)<r_0$, as well as